 - Ogres are depicted as child-eaters in many stories.
 One variant from German folklore is even named Kinderfresser, which translates as Child Eater.

 - When Dracula made Lucy Westenra into a vampire, her preferred victims were children.
-He also fed at least one baby to his wives.
+Dracula also fed at least one baby to his wives.

-- The opening Little Bad of the third book from The Dresden Files was a ghost who was stuck in the same pattern of actions: trying to make her baby be quiet by singing and covering his mouth, so that her husband wouldn't lose his temper.
+- The opening Little Bad of Grave Peril was a ghost who was stuck in the same pattern of actions: trying to make her baby be quiet by singing and covering his mouth, so that her husband wouldn't lose his temper.
 She was haunting a hospital nursery and suffocating children.

 - In the first short story of the series (eventually published in the Side Jobs compilation), Harry has to save a runaway child from a Bridge Troll that eats children.
 It specifically mentions that under The Unseelie Accords, 'naughty' children who have run away are its (apparently only) legitimate prey.

 - Harry Potter has Fenrir Greyback, a werewolf who tries to bite as many people as possible, particularly young children, even when he's not transformed.
-And he gets as close to children as he can before transforming.
-Pedophile stand-in?
+To make the child predator vibe even worse, he gets as close to children as he can before transforming.

 - Jenny Green-Teeth in The Wee Free Men.
 And the headless horseman.
 And dromes.
 And elves.

-- In the Star Trek TOS episode "And the Children Shall Lead", the Gorgon orphans all of the children living on one planet because orphaned children are more easily influenced by parental figures... such as the "friendly angel", as the kids call the Gorgon.
+- In the Star Trek: The Original Series episode "And the Children Shall Lead", the Gorgon orphans all of the children living on one planet because orphaned children are more easily influenced by parental figures... such as the "friendly angel", as the kids call the Gorgon.

 - The demon Lilith likes to drink the blood of newborn babies.
 She even has a personal chef.

-- In the Torchwood miniseries Children of Earth, an alien being called the 456 comes to Earth and demands 10% of the child population of the planet.
+- In Torchwood: Children of Earth, an alien being called the 456 comes to Earth and demands 10% of the child population of the planet.
 It doesn't want the children to eat them, it wants them because the children release chemicals which to it are like a drug.
 It's essentially getting high off of kids.
 Very, very squicky.

 - Lilith in Hebrew tradition is supposed to feed on babies, as well as being a succubus.
-It's only relatively recently (Older Than Print) that she's been known as the first wife of Adam who wouldn't stay in the metaphorical kitchen.
+It's only relatively recently (Older Than Print, but not Older Than Feudalism) that she's been known as the first wife of Adam who wouldn't stay in the metaphorical kitchen.